jsjunkie/iwisdom/README.md

 iWisdom is an application for managing knowledge in your organisation.

-It is built with ReactJS.
+It is built with ReactJS and NodeJS.